20Koen02/ScarLang-Docs/docs/index.md

     The syntax shown in this wiki is yet to be implemented

 ## Installation

-!!! error ""
-    There is currently no CLI tool

-The only way to run scar scripts is to clone the repo, start Shell.java and use the built-in run() function to run .scar files
+The only way to run scar scripts is to clone the repo, start Shell.java and use the built-in run() function to run .scar files.
+There will be a CLI tool in te future for running scripts.